akshayvinodpunnath/python-excerises/Basic-Excerises/README.md

 ## 04 - Print Radius of Circle - [04-compute-circle-radius.py](./04-compute-circle-radius.py)

 Write a Python program which accepts the radius of a circle from the user and compute the area.

+## 05 - Print name in reverse - [05-print-name-reverse.py](./05-print-name-reverse.py)

+Write a Python program which accepts the user's first and last name and print them in reverse order with a space between them